gonzalopatino/iot_thermostat_v1/README.md

 - Using **consistent naming conventions** for variables, functions, and states.
 - Documenting the system with a **System Requirements Specification (SRS)** and a **Final Report** that explains design choices.
 - Designing the FSM so that **new states or features (like adaptive mode or Wi-Fi integration)** could be added without rewriting the core logic.
 - Providing UART outputs in a **clear, delimited format**, making it easier for future dashboards to parse and integrate.
+- I used object-oriented programming, a modular design, component-based approach.

 ---